Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 Before this step, please make sure your HDFS cluster is running and the directory mounted to Alluxio exists.

 Please `kinit` on the Alluxio nodes with the corresponding master/worker principal and keytab file to provide a Kerberos ticket cache.
 A known limitation is that the Kerberos TGT may expire after the max renewal lifetime.
-You can work around this by renewing the TGT periodically, like calling "kinit" before the TGT expires.
+You can work around this by renewing the TGT periodically.
 Otherwise you may see the following error when starting Alluxio service:

 ```
 javax.security.sasl.SaslException: GSS initiate failed [Caused by GSSException: No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt)]